 Many thresholds crossed

-Daniel Ott and Manos Tsangaris led the festival into a new era with verve.
-They set a number of Swiss accents in the symposium and performances and coined a new term for music theater with "OmU".
+Daniel Ott and Manos Tsangaris led the Munich Biennale for New Music Theater into a new era with verve.
+In symposia and performances, they set a number of Swiss accents and coined a new term for music theater with "OmU".

 A pedestrian zone in the center of Munich.
 Two passers-by are bending attentively over a garbage can.
 Is there something to watch, hear or smell?
 Others walk past carelessly, others join them, while the first ones move away without exchanging words.